 We are looking for people with interests across a broad spectrum, from core machine learning or deep learning research to more applied and entrepreneurial activities.
 We are also looking for people who have excelled in other areas and are interested in moving into deep learning or machine learning more broadly.

-- Ph.D. in Computer Science or in a related field
+- Ph.D. or equivalent in Computer Science, Statistics, Electrical Engineering, or a closely related field.

-- Expertise in a core area of machine learning, including but not limited to deep, unsupervised, and reinforcement learning, optimization, and theory; and/or one or more areas related to applied machine learning, including but not limited to natural language, health, vision, robotics, medicine, biology, systems, transportation, media and finance.
+- Expertise in a core area of machine learning, such as deep, unsupervised, and reinforcement learning, optimization, and theory; and/or applied machine learning, such as natural language, health, vision, robotics, medicine, biology, transportation, media, and finance.

 The Vector Institute

 - The Vector Institute for artificial intelligence is a newly-formed research institute in Toronto, located in the MaRS Discovery District, supported with funding from the provincial and federal governments as well as Canadian industry.

 - The Institute’s mission is to be a world-leading center for machine learning research and applications.
 We aim to push research into new domains and scientific discoveries.
 We also want to foster new applications, successful start-ups, and scale-ups.
 A primary aim is to graduate more AI talent, in response to the demand from industry in Toronto, Ontario, and Canada in general.